Every so often, I work on a piece of hi-fi gear that really makes me smile. The Marantz Model 6300 direct-drive turntable is one of them.

 Let me know in the comments if you’d like me to write up and review the Marantz Model 6350!

 The Model 6300 features the classic styling elements so typical of Marantz equipment from this era, including the Marantz font, mixed wood and metal finishing and elaborate feature designation on the front fascia.

-Tonearm: S-shaped Effective length: 231mm Overhang: 15mm Stylus pressure: 0.5 to 4.0g Motor: Servo controlled direct drive Speeds: 33.33 and 45rpm Speed control: +-3% Rumble: -60dB Wow and flutter: 0.04% Platter: 31cm Platter weight: 1.6kg Dimensions: 435 x 180 x 381mm Weight: 10.0kg
+Tonearm: S-shaped Effective length: 231mm Overhang: 15mm Stylus pressure: 0.5 to 4.0g Motor: Servo-controlled direct drive Speeds: 33.33 and 45rpm Speed control: +-3% Rumble: -60dB Wow and flutter: 0.04% Platter: 31cm Platter weight: 1.6kg Dimensions: 435 x 180 x 381mm Weight: 10.0kg

-Naturally, I also assess the correctness of the match between tonearm, cartridge and headshell.
+Naturally, I also assess the match between the tonearm, cartridge and headshell.
 In this case, advised the owner that he should also consider adding a better cartridge and headshell.
 There’s much more to a turntable service than cleaning the stylus and checking the tracking force, so beware!

-The Electronics & Mechanics
+Electronics & Mechanics